mevalerio/PC-usage-and-bus-arrivals/README.md

-# My Custom Conky Widget
+# Conky Widget for monitoring PC and bus arrivals

 This repository contains a custom Conky widget designed for Linux desktops, providing real-time system information and live bus arrival data for Transport for London (TfL) bus stops.